Klipper3d/klipper/docs/Installation.md

 commands - "status" and "restart" are examples of these commands.
 Use the "help" command to get a list of other extended commands.

-After Klipper reports that the "printer is ready" go on to the [config check document](Config_checks.md) to perform some basic checks on the pin definitions in the config file.
+After Klipper reports that the printer is ready go on to the [config check document](Config_checks.md) to perform some basic checks on the pin definitions in the config file.